 I believe that this phase does not require such an important comment.

 Data modeling is the heart of any application and must be done before we think about jumping into any platform to start development.
-This is what differentiates apps that will work well when there are more users than apps that will not.

 Since data is the heart, you end up building your app based on data modeling.
-The logics end up being designed according to what was designed in this modeling.
-That's why it's important to invest a lot of time in this modeling before even thinking about using the tool.
+The logic ends up being thought out according to what was designed.

 Here in our example we can see which tables will be needed in our app, which fields we will have in each table and how they relate to each other.